 Politics and Social Status

-And they will remain silent if they hold opinions that would result in the censure of their peers.
+People tend to express political views that will win the approval of their peers.
+They will get involved in causes that will win the admiration of their peers.
+They tend to remain silent if they hold opinions that would result in the censure of their peers.

 Each person is connected to members of many different peer groups, but people will tend to adopt the views of the groups with which they are most connected.

 The self-reinforcing nature of political beliefs is driven largely by shame.
 People dread being shamed for holding the wrong beliefs.